Updated April 15, 2023

 - Make the Input Box, Fill in the Screen Width

-It is necessary to ensure that your Android developers for beginners look aesthetic with the Android developer’s app design, thus ensuring the height and width of the screen in proportion to the content is worked out at this stage.
+It is necessary to ensure that your Android developers for beginners look aesthetic with the Android developer’s app design, thus guaranteeing the height and width of the screen in proportion to the content is worked out at this stage.

 Running the App…

-The running of your android developer’s app is dependent on two factors.
+The running of your Android developer’s app is dependent on two factors.

 - Are you using Android Studio?

-Considering the above two as the main ways to check your Android developers for beginners lets learn both.
+Considering the above two as the main ways to check your Android developers for beginners, let’s learn both.

 Running the Android developers app from Android Studio

-Select your project’s file and click Run from the toolbar.
+Select your project’s file and click run from the toolbar.

-Running the android developers app through a command line
+Running the Android developer’s app through a command line

-On the device locate the app and open it.
+On the device, locate the app and open it.